grafana/plugin-tools/docusaurus/docs/tutorials/converting-a-frontend-datasource-to-backend.md

 To convert a frontend data source, we recommend scaffolding a new backend data source plugin using `npx @grafana/create-plugin@latest`, you can then use the following information to extend this foundation to copy over functionality from your original plugin.

+Before we dive into the specifics of converting a frontend data source to a backend data source, it would be better to familiarize yourself with the process of creating a backend data source plugin.
+Please follow the tutorial to [build a backend plugin](https://grafana.com/developers/plugin-tools/tutorials/build-a-data-source-backend-plugin) before proceeding with this tutorial.

 ## Primary data source components

 Before going into specific conversion advice, we will cover the main components of a data source and how these differ between frontend and backend plugins.